voxel51/fiftyone/docs/source/user_guide/evaluation.rst

     If the crowd is not matched by any prediction, it is a false negative

--   (Unlike COCO) If a prediction maximally overlaps with a non-crowd ground truth object that has already been matched (by a higher confidence prediction), the prediction is marked as a false positive
+-   (Unlike COCO) If a prediction maximally overlaps with a non-crowd ground truth object that has already been matched with a higher confidence prediction, the prediction is marked as a false positive

--   (Only relevant if ``classwise=False``) predictions can only match to crowds if they are of the same class
+-   If ``classwise=False``, predictions can only match to crowds if they are of the same class

 **Computing mAP**

--   (Unlike COCO) Only one IoU threshold (=0.5) is used to compute mAP
+-   (Unlike COCO) Only one IoU threshold (default = 0.5) is used to compute mAP

 -   The next 6 steps are computed separately for each class:

--   1. Construct an array of true positives and false positives, sorted by confidence
+-   Construct an array of true positives and false positives, sorted by confidence

--   2. Compute the cumlative sum of this TP FP array
+-   Compute the cumlative sum of this TP FP array

--   3. Compute precision as an array equal to the elementwise division of the TP FP sum array with the total number of predictions up to that point
+-   Compute precision array by elementwise dividing the TP-FP-sum array by the total number of predictions up to that point

--   4. Compute recall as an array equal to the elementwise division of the TP FP sum array with the total number of ground truth objects for the class
+-   Compute recall array by elementwise dividing the TP-FP-sum array with the total number of ground truth objects for the class

--   5. Ensure that precision is a non-increasing array
+-   Ensure that precision is a non-increasing array

--   6. Add values ``0`` and ``1`` to precision and recall arrays
+-   Add values ``0`` and ``1`` to precision and recall arrays

 -   (Unlike COCO) Precision values are not interpolated and all recall values are used to compute AP.
 This means that every class will produce a different number of precision and recall values depending on the number of true and false positives existing for that class

-- Computing mAP: For every class that contains at least one ground truth object, compute the AP by averaging the precision values.
+-   For every class that contains at least one ground truth object, compute the AP by averaging the precision values.
+Then compute mAP by averaging the AP values for each class
-  Then take the mean of AP values of all of these classes to get mAP.

 .. _evaluating-segmentations: